Try our custom LLM ECOChat

 From late 2022, machines produce human-grade language

 In reality, machines had been producing human-grade language for some time.
 Translations from machine translation (MT) systems have been very, very good for some time, and some MT post-editing has become part of many translation companies’ offerings for quite a while.
 Well-known figures like Microsoft’s Christian Federmann or Kirti Vashee from Translated argue that NMT is an extremely good solution and state-of-the-art.
-And I agree with both because for the language industry in its current station, NMT is sufficient in a large number of cases.
+I agree with both because NMT is sufficient in a large number of cases for the language industry in its current station.
 I spoke about this in my earlier post Neural Machine Translation versus Prompting-Based LLM Translation - How Close Are We?

 But this time is different.
 The push is to devise a process with as few humans as possible.